 Business Inventories in Australia averaged 0.48 percent from 1985 until 2022, reaching an all time high of 3.20 percent in the first quarter of 2022 and a record low of -2.90 percent in the second quarter of 2020.
 This page provides - Australia Business Inventories- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Australia Business Inventories - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Business Inventories in Australia is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Business Inventories in Australia to stand at 0.50 in 12 months time.
-In the long-term, the Australia Business Inventories is projected to trend around 0.50 percent in 2021 and 0.40 percent in 2022, according to our econometric models.
+Business Inventories in Australia is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Business Inventories is projected to trend around 0.30 percent in 2023 and 0.40 percent in 2024, according to our econometric models.